 DTC B1325 07: Voltage Above Threshold

 The controllers on this vehicle monitor battery voltage through the battery positive voltage circuits.
-There are many controllers on the vehicle that can generate this DTC.
+There are many controllers on the vehicle that could set this trouble code.

 The voltage supplied to the controllers is in the range of 7-26 V.